Quantum superfield supersymmetry: Introduction

 The idea of supersymmetry is now considered as one of the basic concepts of theoretical high energy physics (see f.e. \cite{GSH}).
-Supersymmetry, being a fundamental symmetry of bosons and fermions, provides possibilities to construct theories with essentially better renormalization properties since some bosonic and fermionic contributions cancel each other.
-Moreover, there are essentially finite supersymmetry theories {\bf without} higher derivatives, f.e. $N=4$ super-Yang-Mills theory.
+The supersymmetry, being a fundamental symmetry of bosons and fermions, provides possibilities to construct theories with much better renormalization properties since some bosonic and fermionic divergent contributions cancel each other.
+Moreover, there are essentially finite supersymmetry theories {\bf without} higher derivatives, f.e. $N=4$ super-Yang-Mills theory (for the detailed discussion of the finiteness of this theory see, f.e., \cite{Kovacz} and references therein), and, probably, $N=8$ supergravity \cite{Kosower} and $N=6$, $N=8$ Chern-Simons theories \cite{Aharony}.
 Now most specialists in quantum field theory suggest that unified theory of all interactions must be supersymmetric.

-Concept of supersymmetry was introduced in known papers by Volkov and Akulov \cite{VA} and Golfand and Lichtman \cite{GL} in early 70's and received further development in \cite{WZ} (the history of arising of the concept of the supersymmetry is well described in the book \cite{sworld}).
+Concept of supersymmetry was introduced in known papers by Volkov and Akulov \cite{VA} and Golfand and Lichtman \cite{GL} in early 70s and received further development in \cite{WZ,WZYM} (the history of arising of the concept of the supersymmetry is well described in the book \cite{sworld}).
 The essential breakthrough in supersymmetric field theory was achieved with introducing the idea of a superfield \cite{WZ1} (see also \cite{SS,FWZ}).
-The superfield approach in supersymmetric quantum field theory is a main topic of these lectures.
-We use notations introduced in \cite{WB,BK0}.
+The reason for it consists in the fact that the superfield formulation, first, allows to maintain manifest supersymmetric covariance on all steps of calculations, with all calculations are realized in a very compact manner (indeed, any supergraph corresponds to a set of the Feynman diagrams in components), second, automatically takes into account the famous ``miraculous cancellations" of ultraviolet divergences responsible for an essential improvement of the renormalization behaviour of the supersymmetric field theories \cite{miracle}.
+Moreover, in the context of the noncommutative field theory it turns out to be that the supersymmetry is responsible for cancellation not only of the ultraviolet divergences, as usual, but also of the dangerous infrared divergences arising due to the UV/IR mixing mechanism (see f.e. \cite{ours}).
+Further, the concept of the extended supersymmetry has been introduced, and the corresponding extended superspace formalism has been elaborated.
+Within this lecture course, nevertheless, we concentrate on the $N=1$ superfield formalism which is known as one of the most universal tools for studying the supersymmetric field theories.